 VII) Outreach

-Outreach and education activities, targeted at and tailored to specific audiences, including different levels of government, Indigenous Peoples, the fisheries and aquaculture, shipping, and tourism industries, educators and youth, and the general public are key to achieving a reduction of marine litter at its sources, both within and outside the region.
-Communicating information and best practices on how to reduce, reuse or recycle waste before it becomes marine litter and the impact on wildlife and communities can contribute to [responsible] [positive] action by individuals and sectors.
+Outreach and education activities, targeted at and tailored to specific audiences, including different levels of government, Indigenous Peoples, the fisheries and aquaculture, shipping, and tourism industries, waste practitioners, educators and youth, and the general public are key to achieving a reduction of marine litter at its sources, both within and outside the region.
+Communicating information and best practices on how to reduce, reuse or recycle waste before it becomes marine litter, and the impacts on wildlife and communities can contribute to [responsible] [positive] action by individuals and sectors.
 Communicating information on current research outcomes in the Arctic will also be important.
-In the Arctic context, working with Indigenous Peoples and local communities to increase their awareness about marine litter, leveraging traditionaland local knowledge, and incorporating local circumstances and cultural considerations will be important when undertaking outreach and education.
+In the Arctic context, working with Indigenous Peoples and local communities to increase their awareness about marine litter, leveraging Indigenousknowledge[Saami] and local knowledge, and incorporating local circumstances and cultural considerations will be important when undertaking outreach and education.

 Actions

-Increase awareness of updated information and best practices relevant to MARPOL Annex V measures by vessel operatorsorthat Arctic States´ ports.
+Increase awareness of updated information and best practices relevant to MARPOL Annex V measures by vessels operating in Arctic States´ ports.

-Increase awareness, including the development and distribution of educational material, across Arctic communities and commercial, subsistence, and recreational vessel operators, commercial and subsistence fishermen, and operators of offshore structures on best waste management practices that reduce their sector’s contribution to marine litter [and increase their contribution to a [circular economy]/[resource efficiency] through reuse, recycling and recovery of waste].
+Increase awareness, including the development and distribution of educational material, across Arctic communities and commercial, subsistence, and recreational vessel operators, commercial and subsistence fishermen, and operators of offshore structures, on best waste management practices that reduce their sector’s contribution to marine litter [and increase [AIA]recycling and recovery of waste].

-Raise vessel owners' awareness of the financial and environmental costs of ADVs and of options and procedures for responsible disposal of vessels to prevent the improper vessel disposal.
+Raise vessel owners' awareness of the financial and environmental costs of abandoned and wrecked vessels, including national or local legislation prohibiting such actions, as appropriate,and of options and procedures for responsible disposal of vessels to prevent the improper vessel disposal.

 Identify, share, and promote Arctic-relevant best practices, research and funding opportunities to reduce waste and marine litter.

-Support or promote curricula for marine-related education, including professional seafarers, the aquaculture industry, fisheries and the recreational sector (e.g. diving and sailing schools), to develop awareness, understanding, and respect for the marine environment and foster responsible behavior.
+Support or promote curricula for marine-related education, including for professional seafarers, the aquaculture industry, fisheries and the recreational sector (e.g. diving and sailing schools), to develop awareness, understanding, and respect for the marine environment and foster responsible behavior.

 Support and collaborate with youth organizations to facilitate intergenerational dialogue on marine litter and encourage positive action.

-Conduct outreach and communication with fishing organizations and the aquaculture industry on the types of gear typically found in Arctic coastal clean- ups to improve understanding of gear lostt and promote good practices.
+Conduct outreach and communication with fishing organizations and the aquaculture industry on the types of gear typically found in Arctic coastal clean- ups to improve understanding of ALDFG lossand promote best practices.

-Identify successful anti-littering campaigns and re-design them for promotion within Indigneousnand local communities in the Arctic, with community and youth involvement and incorporating local circumstances, cultural considerations, and methods to leverage traditionaland local knowledge and engagement to prevent future introduction and impact.
+Identify successful anti-littering campaigns and re-design them for use within Indigenous Peoples[Saami] and local communities in the Arctic, with community and youth involvement and incorporating local circumstances, cultural considerations, and methods to leverage traditional knowledge[Saami] and local knowledge and engagement to prevent future introduction and impact.

-Host or participate in conferences, symposiaasymposia symposia or online events on marine litter in the Arctic, focusing on the latest scientificand traditional and local knowledge and best practices.
+Host or participate in conferences, symposiums or online events on marine litter in the Arctic, focusing on the latest scientific,[Saami] traditional and local knowledge and best practices.

 VIII) International Cooperation

 The Arctic marine environment is part of the overall global oceans system.
 Current negative trends in the Arctic could have lasting effects which will continue on through future generations.
-There are a number of international organizations that work on marine litter issues, such as IMO and FAO in the shipping and fisheries realmsCooperation with these bodies enables Arctic states to advance the policies, guidelines, and tools developed by these organizations and to share information on lessons learned.
-[In order to achieve reduction in the occurrence of marine litter in the Arctic region, cross-sectoral and inter jurisdictional cooperation will be needed.]
+There are a number of international organizations and work happening under various fora focused [USA] on marine litter issues, such as the United Nations Environment Programme on marine litter at large and IMO and FAO targeting shipping and fisheries activities., respectively.
+In addition, marine litter is on the agenda of OSPAR and the Marine Strategy Framework Directive of the European Union, covering adjacent waters to the Arctic[KoD].
+Cooperation with these bodies enables Arctic states to advance the policies, guidelines, and tools developed by these organizations and to share best practices and lessons learned. maximize the [ICE delete][USA delete giving directive in chapeau]]

-[There are a number of international organizations that work on marine litter issues, such as IMO and FAO in the shipping and fisheries realms.
-Cooperation with these bodies enables Arctic states to advance the policies, guidelines, and tools developed by these organizations and to share information on lessons learned.]

 Actions